 I chatted with Derrick James, trainer to Charlo, before the weigh in, and asked him if Hatley would be easy work.
 “No such thing as easy work,” said the man who also tutors Errol Spence, the welterweight young gun readying himself to test Brit Kell Brook.
 (Showtime will screen that contest, as well.)
 It is possible that Charlo's hard work in camp, and all the sparring with Spence, pays off and Charlo finds he's able have his way with Hatley and ends it early, he allowed.

 After the weigh in, I went to Modell's across from Barclays and taped a podcast episode.
-We had ex 154 hitter Boyd Melson, who will run for Congress, and he told us that he saw Hatley fight Keith Thurman in the amateurs and saw Thurman send Hatley to the mat, hard.
+We had ex 154 hitter Boyd Melson, who 2, and he told us that he saw Hatley fight Keith Thurman in the amateurs and saw Thurman send Hatley to the mat, hard.
 Hatley tried to get up, collapsed, tried again, and succeeded…and then knock Thurman down.
 It was a massive show of heart, and yes, Melson said, the Hatley versus Charlo fight could steal the show at Barclays.

 —Derric Rossy attended the weigh in.
 His fight against Luis Ortiz was cancelled when Ortiz hurt his hand.
 Rossy said his contract calls for a kill fee of half his purse, so he was there to make sure all knew he upheld his end of the bargain and thus, deserves compensation.